 5 Tips for Improving Class Scheduling Practices

-So, you’ve got some less-than-ideal class scheduling business processes.
-Maybe your faculty are emailing you at all hours of the night, or perhaps you aren’t enforcing standard time blocks.
-Here’s 5 things you can do tomorrow to improve your practices:
+Many institutions currently employ less-than-ideal class scheduling business processes.
+Maybe faculty are emailing you at all hours of the night, or perhaps you aren’t enforcing standard time blocks.
+Here’s 5 things you can do right now to improve your practices:

 - Centralize your room scheduling.
 Scheduling should be student focused not instructor-centric.
 Meet your student’s needs and academic interests first.